-725 Available Floodplain Areas- The available floodplain for the Columbia River has been inundated by, and is fully controlled by operations at, the Bonneville Dam.
+Available Floodplain Areas- The available floodplain for the Columbia River has been inundated by, and is fully controlled by operations at, the Bonneville Dam.
 The US Army Corps of Engineers maintains flowage easements for all properties in the reach.
-The Department of Ecology's Preliminary Channel Migration Zone Map for this reach was developed at a very coarse-scale, and recommends reliance on the Flood Insurance Rate Maps and/or site-specific delineations to more precisely determine the locations of channel migration zones (CMZs).
-The "Very Poor" rating of this reach relates to the Corps' current inundation of the floodplain and its authority to further inundate the properties of this reach.
+The Department of Ecology's Preliminary Channel Migration Zone Map for this reach was developed at a very course-scale, and recommends reliance on the Flood Insurance Rate Maps and/or site-specific delineations to more adequately determine the existence of channel migration zones (CMZs).
+The "Very Poor" aspects of this reach relate to the Corps' current inundation of the floodplain and its authority to further inundate the properties of this reach.

-Riparian Vegetation- Riparian vegetation covers nearly two-thirds of the land in this reach, but forested lands make up only 28% of the land cover.
-This is composed of deciduous lowland riparian forest, which can be a source allochthonous inputs and for recruitment of LWM.
-However, this coverage is on the lower end of the range when compared to the other reaches of this report and is "Poor".
+Riparian Vegetation- Riparian vegetation nearly two-thirds of the land in this reach, but forested lands make up only 28% of the land cover.
+This composed of deciduous lowland riparian forest, which can be a source allochthonous inputs and for recruitment of LWM.
+However, this coverage is on the lower end of when compared to the other reaches of this report and is "Degraded".
 Specific degraded areas include former and/or sparsely used industrial sites and the berm supporting the BNSF railroad and SR 14.